lizzypokerface/automation-with-github-actions/README.md

 * `06-contexts.yaml`
 * Access custom variables: Go to Settings> Secrets and variables > Actions > Variables tab

+### 07 Expressions & Variables
+* `07-expressions.yaml`
+* `08-variables.yaml`
+* Requires the creation of a GitHub organization, a public repository, and two environments within the repository.

 ## How this repository is structured

 - Only the most recently created workflow is kept in the .github/workflows directory to prevent unnecessary workflows from being triggered.